West Valley City Drug Defense Attorney

 Utah shares a border with the neighboring state of Colorado, which recently legalized the recreational use of personal quantities of marijuana, or technically the active chemical ingredient of THC.
-But while Colorado has adopted some of the nation’s most relaxed and lenient marijuana legislature, all activities relating to cannabis remain firmly illegal under Utah’s state laws.
-More specifically, Utah law makes all of the following criminal offenses:
+But while Colorado has adopted some of the nation’s most relaxed and lenient marijuana legislature, almost all activities relating to cannabis remain firmly illegal under Utah’s state laws as well as federal law.
+Accordingly, our drug defense lawyers represent many defendants in marijuana-related matters.
+Utah law makes all of the following acts criminal offenses:

 DEA Drug Scheduling

-Drugs assigned lower schedule numbers are considered more dangerous and addictive than those with higher schedule numbers, and are therefore typically prosecuted more aggressively.
-Drug scheduling is determined not by Utah, but on a federal basis by the DEA or Drug Enforcement Administration, which currently classifies various substances as follows:
+Drugs assigned lower schedule numbers are considered more dangerous and addictive than those with higher schedule numbers and are therefore typically prosecuted more aggressively.
+Drug scheduling is determined not by Utah but on a federal basis by the Drug Enforcement Administration (DEA), which currently classifies various substances as follows:

 - Anabolic Steroids